 - In a stand mixer, add half of the warm water, the packet of yeast, and the dark brown sugar.
 Allow the yeast to proof or get bubby for 5 – 7 minutes.

-- Once the yeast is proofed, add half of the flour and the salt.
+- Once the yeast is bubbly, add half of the flour and the salt.
 Mix with the dough attachment until everything is combined, then add the rest of the flour.

-- Slowly add the water until the dough is soft but firm.
+- Slowly add the water until the dough is soft but firm and not sticky at all.
 The dough will pull away from the sides of the bowl.
 Knead the dough until it is smooth and elastic, 5 – 10 minutes.

 - If the dough falls off the dough hook once the dough hook is lifted up, then add a bit more flour.
-You want a soft firm dough that holds its shape.
+It should hold its shape.

-- Once the dough is smooth and elastic, shape it in a smooth ball.
-Coat the mixing bowl and the dough with vegetable oil / ghee.
+- Once the dough is smooth and elastic, shape it into a smooth ball.
+Coat the mixing bowl and the dough with vegetable oil/ghee.
 Cover the mixing bowl with plastic wrap and a kitchen towel.
 Allow the dough to rest in a warm spot for 1 hour or until the dough has doubled in size.

 - Preheat the oven to 425F.
 Boil a large pot of water, then line two cookie sheets with parchment paper then set aside.

 - Next, using your thumb and index finger, create a hole in the middle of the dough.
-Place both of your index fingers inside the hole, then roll the dough over both fingers to enlarge the hole a few inches to create a bagel shape.
-Set aside onto the cookie sheet, then repeat with the remaining dough.
+Place both of your index fingers inside the hole, then roll the dough over both fingers to enlarge the hole a few inches to create a bagel shape, don’t make it too big.
+Set aside on the cookie sheet, then repeat with the remaining dough.

 - Once the water is at a rolling boil, add the dark brown sugar.
 The water will start to bubble up a little so be careful.

-- Allow them to cool, then serve with butter or cream cheese.
+- Allow them to cool, then serve with cream cheese.
 Enjoy!

 Notes